rust-bitcoin/rust-bitcoinconsensus/README.md

 # Bitcoin's libbitcoinconsensus with Rust binding

-This project offers Rust binding to a library built from Bitcoin's C++ sources using cargo.
+This project builds libbitcoinconsensus library from Bitcoin's C++ sources using cargo and offers Rust binding to its API.

-Bitcoin's own build creates a library called libbitcoinconsenus, that allows transaction verification using Bitcoins unique script engine.
+Libbitcoinconsenus allows transaction verification using Bitcoins unique script engine.
 Bitcoin enabled applications SHOULD use libbitcoinconsensus library to avoid accepting transactions that the Bitcoin network nodes would not.

 This project simplifies Rust developer's life by creating the libbitcoinconsensus library with cargo.
 No need to deal with the archaic C++ toolchain directly.
-This also simplifies cross-compiling the consenus library e.g. for mobile application.
+This also simplifies cross-compiling the consenus library e.g. for a mobile application.

+Libbitcoinconsenus refers to code from another library [secp256k1](https://github.com/bitcoin-core/secp256k1).
+A snapshot of that library is also included into Bitcoin sources, therefore it could be backed into libbitcoinconsenus.
+A typical Bitcoin enabled application will however want to access further secp256k1 functions.
+The project [rustc-secp256k1](https://github.com/apoelstra/rust-secp256k1) offers a cargo build and Rust bindings, therefore decided to depend on that instead of compiling the Bitcoin embedded sources into libbitcoinconsensus.
+This introduces a risk, since a difference between the two secp256k1 sources could break consensus with Bitcoin.

 ## Build